Kamal Mahsud

-Kamal Mahsud (Pashto & کمال محسود) was a Pashto language folk singer of Waziristan, Khyber Pakhtunkhwa, Pakistan.
+Kamal Mahsud (Pashto & کمال محسود) was a Pashto language folk singer from Waziristan, Khyber Pakhtunkhwa, Pakistan.
 He died on January 7, 2010.

 Mahsud was a popular singer in his home province.
 His better-known songs include Tum Chalay Aawo and Da Ghroona Ghroona.
-An album of his songs for peace was distributed free by the Inter Services Public Relations in South Waziristan.
+An album of his songs for peace was distributed free by Pakistan Army's Inter Services Public Relations department in South Waziristan.

+One of Mahsud's famous songs, ‘Dha Thazhaa Thazhaa Waziristan Dai, Tharikh Yaa Malom Pa Tool Jahan Dhai’ is an ode to the beautiful land of Waziristan, and its people.